NuttaneeKnight/advancedWebDeveloper/readme.md

 Keyframes syntax

 All the usual suspects are here...
+We saw that from the code pen above
  - animation name
  - animation duration
  - animation-timing-function
  - animation-delay

 Let's take a look at some of  the other "newer" animation properties
  - animation-iteration-count >> how many times do you want the animation to run, take in integer or infinite
- - animation-fill-mode >> specifies how and animation should apply styles before and after the animation, such as  forwards, backwards, both, none
+ - animation-fill-mode >> specifies how and animation should apply styles before and after the animation, such as
+                          forwards, backwards, both, none only hover and it lingers and it stays and take that percentage of the animation
- - anmation-direction >> forward, reverse, alternate
+ - anmation-direction >>
+                          forward,
+                          reverse,
+                          alternate
- - animation-play-state >>
+ - animation-play-state >> specifies whether the animation is running or paused paused (most used) running